Join the Movement - Sign the Delay Manifesto đź“‘

 The app is fun for creative expression!
 We love taking candid shots of friends or loved ones, and capturing those gasp-worthy moments of gorgeous nature scenes.
 This allows all those things to be magnified and encourages artistic design and expression with the various editing tools and features.

 Will this app replace Instagram?
 Not likely.
 Some have stated that VSCO is a more refined version of Instagram with a different goal.
-The rumor states the creators had hoped the focus would be more about photos and making them look “real” rather than on the social aspect of pictures that look “good,” as is the case with Instagram.
+The rumor states the creators had hoped the focus would be more on photos and making them look “real” rather than on the social aspect of pictures that look “good,” as is the case with Instagram.

 There are no options to “like” a photo that can be viewed publicly, but the photographer can see, privately, those who “favorite” or “share” their work.